trufflesuite/trufflesuite.com/src/docs/ganache/how-to/unlink-a-truffle-project.md

 ---
-title: Unlinking a Truffle Project
+title: Unlink a Truffle project
 layout: docs.hbs
 ---
-# Unlinking a Truffle Project
+# Unlink a Truffle Project

 If you no longer want a Truffle project linked to a workspace, go to the `WORKSPACE` settings pane the same way you did when [linking the project](/docs/ganache/truffle-projects/linking-a-truffle-project).